Finally! Home loans without any genuine savings

 - Shares held for over 3 months.

-- If you are currently renting, then some lenders will consider your last 12 months’ rent as genuine savings (conditions apply, three lenders only).
+- Some lenders will consider your last 12 months’ rent as genuine savings if you’re currently renting (conditions apply; available with three lenders only).

 You can apply for a no genuine savings loan if your deposit is coming from one of these sources: